Krzmbrzl/polymorphic_variant/README.md

 FetchContent_Declare(polymorphic_variant
     GIT_REPOSITORY https://github.com/Krzmbrzl/polymorphic_variant
-	GIT_TAG v1.2.0
+	GIT_TAG v2.0.0
 )
 FetchContent_MakeAvailable(polymorphic_variant)
 ```
-In either case, the library will provide the `polymorphic_variant` target that you can simply link your target(s) to in order for the include-paths
+In either case, the library will provide the `polymorphic_variant::polymorphic_variant` target that you can simply link your target(s) to in order for
-and compile flags to be set accordingly.
+the include-paths and compile flags to be set accordingly.

 ## Building